schibsted/spid-tech-docs/resources/articles/mobile/mobile-development.md

 ## Setup your environment

 To work with the SPiD APIs, it is recommended that you use one of the official SDKs.
 Currently there are SDKs for Android and iOS.
-The SDKs are thin wrappers that primarily spare you the details of working with OAuth and simplify working with the SPiD backend.
+The SDKs are wrappers that primarily spare you the details of working with OAuth and simplify working with the SPiD backend.